 Nineteenth century fichus became more elegant and changed shape from those of the 18th century.
 In the Victorian era they were a suitable accessory for day wear as well as evening wear.
-They varied in shape and style from a small lacey confection to a longer, more dramatic fashion statement.
+They varied in shape, style, and fabric, from a small lacey confection to a longer, more dramatic fashion statement.

 |Metropolitan Museum of Art|